Yes, pleached trees are good for screening and they are very popular for achieving immediate privacy in outdoor areas!

 Choose the right trees for your garden and needs.
 If you are looking for year round coverage, then you could consider an evergreen like Photinia Red Robin on Cherry laurel (Prunus laurocerasus).
 If natural light in the winter months is important, then a deciduous variety like Hornbeam may be better.
 Although Hornbeam are deciduous they hold onto their brown leaves long through the winter, this allows light to pass through the branches whilst maintaining some coverage.

 Measure the area that needs to be screened.
 Measuring before planting means that you can space the trees out evenly along your boundary to create a seamless, uninterrupted screen.
-Pleached trees are typically spaced 1.2-1.5m apart, depending on the size of their frame.
+You typically space pleached trees 1.2-1.5m apart, depending on the size of their frame.

 Get all the equipment needed for planting.
 Pleached trees need to be staked and tied throughout the early stages of establishment.
 Watch our video guide on how to professionally plant and stake your tree!